-They shed a little more during spring and fall seasons so make sure to double up on grooming or brushing their hair at this time.
+They shed a little more during the spring and fall seasons, so make sure to double up on grooming or brushing their hair at this time.
 It’s recommended to brush their hair once or twice a week to control all that fur.

 What Is the Rarest Husky Color?